epongpipat/Open_Research_Methods/README.md

-# Open_Research_Methods
+# Research Methods
-Transparency of all my scripts and processes for my published research
+Ideally, scripts and processes for my published research along with other useful scripts.

-All of my scripts used in my published research (e.g., conference posters and presentations or manuscripts) will be added to this repository.